Take a Girl Like You: Style

-To bring the world of the novel as close as possible to the physical world of the reader, Amis takes great care to describe in great detail, in what appear to be a series of entirely incidental details; for example, the minutiae of the lodging house are meticulously (and humorously) described:
+To bring the world of the novel as close as possible to the physical world of the reader, Amis takes great care to describe in great detail, in what appears to be a series of entirely incidental details; for example, the minutiae of the lodging house are meticulously (and humorously) described:

 [The kitchen] door had another little brass knocker on it, this time representing a religious-looking person on a donkey.
 The room was a long narrow one that ended with a further door and a large, oblong, buff-coloured stove.
 A medium-sized woman with reddish hair and a purple dress was doing something to the stove but stopped when they came in.